cables-gl/cables_docs/md/5_1_permissions/1_patches/patches.md

 - Viewed by everyone that knows the URL, even [visitors](../0_users/users)
 - Opened in the editor, altered but not saved by [visitors](../0_users/users) and any user
 - Cloned for remixing, basis for new work or inspiration by any registered user

+### Unlisted - View Only patches

+You can set patches to "Unlisted - View Only" visibility.
+Users need the URL of the patch to access it.
+Rules are the same as for unlisted patches (see above) but users will not be allowed to open the editor to look at your patch.

+So, rules are:

+- Viewed by everyone that knows the URL, even [visitors](../0_users/users)
+- Cannot be opened in the editor

 ## Private patches